How to Write a Book Dedication

 What is the dedication in a book and what is its purpose?

-A book dedication is a short note of thanks meant to pay tribute/express gratitude to a person, people, a group, or a cause that the author wishes to recognize.
+A book dedication is a short note of thanks meant to pay tribute/express gratitude to a person, to people, to a group, or to a cause that the author wishes to recognize.
 It appears on its own separate page in the front of a book.

 Dedication page vs. acknowledgments: What is the difference?